TempAqua/TempAqua_App/doc/INSTALLATION.md

 A Pro account is a prerequisite for :

-* sharing your project privately among different user on the field.
+* sharing your project privately among different users that conduct surveys.

 * having 1 GB of disk space in the cloud (100 MB for the free version).
-Uploading videos could be heavy.
+Uploading videos could be data-heavy.

 ### Install QField on your mobile device